geoffjay/nd019-readable/README.md

 ## React/Redux Frontend

-Additional information about the frontend and how to use it can be found in its [README](frontend/README.md) file.

 ### Installation and Usage

 In another terminal opened to the location this repository was cloned in execute these commands to install the frontend